strangerstudios/memberlite/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 1.0.4 =
+* Removed the email templates which had PaidMembershipsPro.com references in them.

 = 1.0.3 =
 * Added missing colors/default/ images back into the theme.